valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 Furthermore, chains who gain an OLAS-native_token pair would also benefit from the additional token sink this creates for their own token and the benefits that stem from Olas protocol presence on their chain: an ocean of services.

+In addition to expanding bonding to more chains, the bonding mechanism can be enhanced to be more reactive to market forces and increase alignment between governance/veOLAS holders and bonders.

 The **Staking Lock** is not currently active, but already supported by the v1 deployment of the protocol.
-As the first protocol-owned services (PoSe) go live with a decentralized operator set, OLAS or OLAS-ETH LP can be stipulated as the slashable staking asset for operators.
+As the first protocol-owned services (PoSe) go live with a decentralized operator set, OLAS can be stipulated as the slashable staking asset for operators.
 This ensures the economic security of the services and allows for a further sink of OLAS.

+To simplify incentivisation of agent operators, a staking concept is introduced which would extend the protocol functionality and simplify deployment of PoSe and other services with staking for agent operators.

 The Olas community is invited to discuss this proposal and its merits.

 ### Next steps

 There's a crucial element missing in implementing the triple lock: incentivised staking.
 To address this, we propose a roadmap that includes the deployment of the initial staking module for autonomous service on Gnosis Chain.
 Additionally, we are proposing a plan to enhance the existing locking and bonding mechanisms.

+We estimate the following roadmap to take 3-6 weeks to implement:

 - *Community discussion:* Relevant discussion in [Contribute](https://contribute.olas.network) and [Discord](https://discord.com/channels/899649805582737479/1121019872839729152)